Verisimilitude as Boon and Bane: How People Initiate Opportunistic Interactions at Professional Events in Social VR: Related Work

-It should be noted that non-verbal cues such as facial expressions, gaze, and gestures are widely utilized during video conferencing~\cite{nguyen2009more}.
-For example, studies have shown that gestures frequently enhance verbal communication, posture and facial expressions convey subtle emotions~\cite{isaacs1993video}, whereas gaze can foster trust when well-perceived through video streaming~\cite{nguyen2007multiview}.
-However, unlike in face-to-face opportunistic interactions, these non-verbal cues generally only come into play after a conversation has started, as the basic design of video conferencing does not enable their use prior to video streaming.
-Additionally, research has suggested that in video conferencing, non-verbal cues can create an illusion of transparency, leading users to overestimate their effectiveness~\cite{j2013comparative}.

-In summary, CMC tools have become essential in today's professional environments, enabling remote and flexible work arrangements.
-However, the reliance on video cameras and 2D screens weakens the sense of co-presence and limits the effectiveness of non-verbal cues for initiating opportunistic interactions.
-Although considerable research has aimed to enhance opportunistic interactions in video conferencing, this remains a challenging task.
+It should be noted that non-verbal cues, such as facial expressions, gaze, and gestures, are widely utilized during video conferencing~\cite{nguyen2009more}.
+Studies have shown that gestures and facial expressions can convey subtle emotions~\cite{isaacs1993video}, whereas gaze can foster trust when well-perceived through video streaming~\cite{nguyen2007multiview}.
+However, unlike in face-to-face settings, these non-verbal exchanges in video-mediated interactions generally come into play only after a conversation has begun.
+The reliance on video cameras and 2D screens also limits the effectiveness of non-verbal cues for initiating opportunistic interactions~\cite{j2013comparative}.
+Thus, although considerable research has sought to enhance opportunistic interactions in video conferencing, it remains a challenging task.